-It comes as no surprise that Corfu is again the top destination for the upcoming Easter holiday period in Greece.
+It comes as no surprise that Corfu is again the top destination for the Easter holiday period in Greece for 2018.
 Visitors from Athens, Thessaloniki and from every island, village and town around Greece will be making their way across to Corfu to celebrate Holy Week.

 It has been said by many that if you only get one chance in a lifetime to visit Corfu, Easter week is the time to be there.
 Many visitors from overseas also arrive to see Corfu’s natural and cultural beauty come to life- as Greek Easter traditions are celebrated all around the island.